 Frequently asked questions

 PFOS is what happens when a chemical is too useful to question and too persistent to take back.
-3M knew it was accumulating in workers' blood by , knew it was in the general population by , and announced the phase-out in .
+3M's own plant-worker biomonitoring went into the public scientific record in ; commercial-supply human sera came back universally positive in the work that became Hansen et al. 2001; the company announced its phase-out in .
 The production stopped.
 The molecule didn't.

-Serum levels have dropped 84% since the phase-out — a genuine public health success.
-But 96% of Americans still carry measurable PFOS, the decline has stalled, and the legacy contamination at hundreds of military sites will take decades to remediate.
-The regulatory system eventually caught up: Stockholm Convention, EU POPs regulation, EPA drinking water limits.
+Serum levels in the US population have dropped roughly 87% since the phase-out — a genuine public health success.
+But detection still runs at near-100% across the population aged twelve and over, the decline has slowed, and the legacy contamination at 718 DoD installations will take decades to remediate.
+The regulatory system eventually caught up: Stockholm Convention listing in 2009, COP-9 amendments in 2019, EFSA's tolerable weekly intake in 2020, EPA's drinking water MCL in 2024, and a broader REACH PFAS class restriction now grinding through ECHA committee review.
 The half-life of PFOS is 4.8 years.
 The regulatory response time was longer.

 References